Emotional triggers are the surprises that we get when someone we love, or a situation, causes us to have a reaction that we haven’t processed yet.

 So let’s get back to the original event that caused the trigger.
 How old were you?
 Was it even during this lifetime?
 Remember, the brain doesn’t care if that’s a silly question or not, just ask and see what comes up for you.

-Once you have the time period, like I said before, go back a day, a week, or a year before the original event ever happened and realize that the thoughts and emotions aren’t there.
-Do you know what I’m saying?
+Once you have the time period, as I said before, go back a day, a week, or a year before the original event ever happened and realize that the thoughts and emotions aren’t there.
+Does that make sense?

 This is just in your mind remember.
 It’s actually a journey you take through your subconscious mind to return to a time before the sequence of events took place, to realize that the emotions weren’t there at a certain point in time.
 The trigger was formed at a moment, but way before that moment is when there wasn’t that trigger and you can’t seem to find where those bad feelings went because you are way before any of that ever started?